 By joining Movatic you will join a fast growing company that is creating value while helping transform mobility creating a more convenient and greener world.
 Your investment will allow Movatic to grow it’s team so that it has the resources to close on and not miss out on the all it’s profitable opportunities.
 Movatic will keep you engaged with our progress with quarterly email updates.

-This is an offering of Common Stock, under registration exemption 4(a)(6), in Movatic, Inc..
-This offering must raise at least $10,000 by April 23, 2018 at 4:00pm ET.
+This is an offering of Common Stock (492322 available), under registration exemption 4(a)(6), in Movatic, Inc..
+This offering must raise at least $10,000 by May 8, 2018 at 4:00pm ET.
 If this offering doesn’t reach its target, then your money will be refunded.
 Movatic may issue additional securities to raise up to $107,000, the offering’s maximum.

 If the offering is successful at raising the maximum amount, then the company’s implied valuation after the offering (sometimes called its post-money valuation) will be: